What Is Thoracic Radiculopathy?

 - Ice and heat therapy

-- A soft cervical collar
+- A soft, supportive collar

 - Weight loss strategies